 Hemiptera

 In agroforest ecosystem, a total of 325 individuals were collected using different traps which included from six families.
 The trend of insects distribution families was as below: Cicadellidae (158) > Miridiae (56) > Pentatomidae (30) > Reduviidae (29) > Alydidae (27) > Delphacidae (25) (Table 2).
-Pasham et al. (2025) also reported similar families in their study of documenting insect fauna in agroecosystem of narsapur of medak district and the family Cicadellidae which was reported with maximum number of insect individuals is in line with studies of Sheela and Delphine (2021) who reported Cicadellidae as most abundant family among the five families (Cicadellidae, Alydidae, Pentatomidae, Delaphacidae and Pseudococcidae) of Hemiptera collected in rice field ecosystem.
+Pasham et al. (2025) also reported similar families in their study of documenting insect fauna in agroecosystem of Narsapur of Medak district and the family Cicadellidae which was reported with maximum number of insect individuals is in line with studies of Sheela and Delphine (2021) who reported Cicadellidae as most abundant family among the five families (Cicadellidae, Alydidae, Pentatomidae, Delaphacidae and Pseudococcidae) of Hemiptera collected in rice field ecosystem.

 Lepidoptera

-A total of 342 individuals were reported from the family crambidae (194) with a greater number of individuals followed by Noctuidae (58), Erebidae (52) and Nymphalidae (38).
+A total of 342 individuals were reported from the family Crambidae (194) with a greater number of individuals followed by Noctuidae (58), Erebidae (52) and Nymphalidae (38).
 (Table 2).
 Akhilandeshwari et al. 2022 reported 6 families of Lepidoptera in rice ecosystem of which 4 families (Erebidae, Noctuidae, Crambidae, Nymphalidae) were in line with families documented in current research and similar findings were recorded by Meena et al. (2018) who reported about ten families (Noctuidae, Erebidae, Arctiidae, Geometridae, Lymantriidae, Sphingidae, Lasiocampidae, Pyralidae, Nymphalidae, Crambidae)

 Diptera

 In agroforest ecosystem, in total 83 were documented from 3 families with highest individuals from Dolichopodidae with 38 Individuals followed by Culicidae (27) and Muscidae (18) (Table 2).
-Ponraman et al. (2016) studied diversity of aquatic insects in rice fields who reported a family Culicidae which is also documented in the current ecosystem study and present results were in line with families reported from the studies of Majumder et al. (2013) who recorded most of families of diptera.
+Ponraman et al. (2016) studied diversity of aquatic insects in rice fields who reported a family Culicidae which is also documented in the current ecosystem study and present results were in line with families reported from the studies of Majumder et al. (2013) who recorded most of families of Diptera.

 Hymenoptera

 In agroforest ecosystem, 273 individuals were collected from 4 families with highest individuals from Formicidae (98) followed by Ichneumonidae (96), Apidae (49) while least individuals were recorded from Vespidae (30) (Table 2).
-Pasham et al., (2025) also studied hymenopteran diversity , families reported in present study wer in line with their work.
-Results clearly showed that Formicidae was the most dominant family in the order Hymenopter dominated which were similar with findings of Leksono et al. (2018).
+Pasham et al., (2025) also studied hymenopteran diversity , families reported in present study were in line with their work.
+Results clearly showed that Formicidae was the most dominant family in the order Hymenoptera dominated which were similar with findings of Leksono et al. (2018).

 Table 2.
 List of total number of individuals collected from different families in agroforest ecosystem